-The laidback lifestyle in Nice is one of the main attractions of this Mediterranean city.
-In the summertime, locals take advantage of the beautiful weather and beaches.
-Expats will find that they too will start to pick up the Nice lifestyle, lounging on outdoor terraces, sipping espresso in the morning, or having a glass of rosé along the Promenade des Anglais in the afternoon.
+The laid-back lifestyle in Nice is one of the main attractions of this Mediterranean city.
+In the summer, locals take advantage of the beautiful weather and head to one of the beaches.
+Expats will find that they too will start to embrace this lifestyle, lounging on outdoor terraces, sipping espressos in the morning, or having a glass of rosé along the Promenade des Anglais in the afternoon.

-The 35-hour French work week and five weeks of paid vacation are two advantages of living in Nice, while the slow pace of life draws retirees looking for a place to relax.
+The 35-hour French work week and five weeks of paid time off are two advantages of living in Nice, while the slow pace of life draws retirees looking for a place to relax.
 The lifestyle in Nice also provides professionals with plenty to do in their spare time.
-Many people take advantage of the promenade for running or biking, and there are a variety of outdoor activities in the region, such as hiking or rock climbing.
+Many people take advantage of the promenade for running or cycling, and there are a variety of outdoor activities in the region, such as hiking or rock climbing.

 While most activities in Nice focus on the outdoors, there are also plenty of museums and cultural sites to visit.
 The Matisse and Chagall museums are located in the Cimiez area, just a bus ride away from the centre of town.
-There is also a modern art museum in Place Garibaldi and the Asian art museum along the promenade.
+There is also a modern art museum in Place Garibaldi and an Asian arts museum along the promenade.

-English speakers will find that there is a large English community in the area and a variety of Irish pubs in town.
-Expats can often find free language exchanges at the pubs, so one can learn French and meet locals at the same time.
+English speakers will find that there is a large English community in the area and a variety of pubs in town.
+Expats can often find free language exchanges at these pubs.
+These are a great way of mingling with the locals while learning French.

 Shopping in Nice

-Whether one is looking for designer or vintage, department store or boutique, Nice has something to satisfy everyone’s shopping needs.
-A majority of the stores line Jean-Medecin, a street that runs through the centre of the city where the tram line runs.
-Here shoppers will find large stores such as Galeries Lafayette and FNAC, along with other chains like H&M, Zara and Sephora.
+Whether one is looking for the latest designer wear or vintage attire, a fully-equipped department store or a quaint boutique, Nice has something to satisfy everyone’s shopping needs.
+A majority of the stores line Jean-Médecin, a street that runs through the centre of the city alongside the tram line.
+Here shoppers will find large stores such as Galeries Lafayette and FNAC, along with other chains such as H&M, Zara and Sephora.

-If one is in the mood to window shop or check out the designer stores, be sure to walk down Avenue de Verdun and the Rue de Paradis with luxury stores like Louis Vuitton, Hermès and Chanel.
+If one is in the mood to window-shop or check out the designer stores, be sure to walk down Avenue de Verdun and the Rue de Paradis with luxury stores such as Louis Vuitton, Hermès and Chanel.
 Other French stores such as The Kooples and Longchamp are also in this area.

-Strolling through the Old Town, there are a variety of shops selling Italian leather, jewellery, and all types of spices and products typical of Provence.
-There are also vintage stores such as Caprice where one can score a vintage Chanel bag for a great price.
-However, many of the stores close during the two-hour pause from 12pm to 2pm daily.
+Strolling through the Old Town, shoppers will find a variety of shops selling Italian leather, jewellery, and all types of spices and products typical of Provence.
+There are also plenty of vintage stores where one can score a Chanel bag for a great price on a good day.
+It is worth bearing in mind that many of the stores close during the two-hour break from 12pm to 2pm daily.

 Sales take place twice a year in France, in January and July.
 If shoppers can hold out, prices continue to get lower throughout the length of the sale.